منح العضوية الفخرية لـ 5 من الرواد وفاءً لهم

 Recognition of Sports Contributions

+The decision by the Board of Directors of the Federation, chaired by its leaders, was not merely a procedural action, but a professional entitlement for individuals who have dedicated many years to serving sports media.

-According to the official statement, the granting of this membership came in recognition of the qualitative contributions made by these pioneers and the field and intellectual expertise they provided, which directly contributed to the development of media tools and the enhancement of performance levels, paving the way for young generations to continue on a professional path.
+According to the official statement, the granting of this membership came in recognition of the qualitative contributions made by these pioneers and the field and intellectual experiences they provided, which directly contributed to the development of media tools and the elevation of performance levels, paving the way for young generations to continue on a professional path.

-Through this honor, the Saudi Sports Media Federation confirms that its message goes beyond mere administrative organization to building a system that values heritage and invests in experience.
+Through this recognition, the Saudi Sports Media Federation affirms that its mission goes beyond mere administrative organization to building a system that values heritage and invests in experience.

-Granting honorary membership is a commitment to the culture of "role models" in the sports field and an affirmation that every effort made for the elevation of the nation in media will undoubtedly find channels of appreciation and love.
+Granting honorary membership is a commitment to the culture of "role models" in the sports field and a confirmation that every effort made for the elevation of the nation in media will undoubtedly find channels of appreciation and love.

-The federation concluded its statement with great pride in what the honorees have contributed, wishing them further success in their journeys, which will remain an inspiring reference for all members of the sports community.
+The Federation concluded its statement with great pride in what the honorees have contributed, wishing them further success in their journey, which will remain an inspiring reference for all members of the sports community.